sergeyv/webapp/docs/client.rst

         last_name = sc.String()
         date_of_birth = sc.String()

-Then we can use it by attaching a GenericForm to some route:
+Then we can use it by attaching a webapp.Form to some route:

 .. code-block:: javascript

-    this.route( "/users/:item_id/edit", new GenericForm({
+    this.route( "/users/:item_id/edit", new webapp.Form({
             add_button_title: "Add User",
             identifier: "UserEditForm", // the same as the name of the class in Python
             rest_service_root: "/rest/users/:item_id" // we set up a Rest API at this address by registering an SA model (supposedly called User) with crud